MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-replica.md

----
-description:
+--
+title: Manage Storage Replica in VMM
+description: This article describes how to set up Storage Replica in the VMM fabric
+author:  rayne-wiselman
 manager:  cfreemanwa
+ms.date:  2016-09-11
 ms.topic:  article
-author:  rayne-wiselman
 ms.prod:  system-center-threshold
-keywords:
-ms.date:  2016-08-23
-title:  Deploy Storage Replica in VMM ms.technology:  virtual-machine-manager ms.assetid:  c552683c-799d-420b-b73b-4bd964c8102f
+ms.technology:  virtual-machine-manager
 ---

-# Deploy Storage Replica in VMM
+# Manage Storage Replica in VMM

 >Applies To:

-Read this article to learn about using Storage Replica in VMM running on System Center 2016 Technical Preview.
-The article provides an overview of Storage Replica and its benefits, and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.
+Read this article to learn about using Storage Replica in System Center 2016 - Virtual Machine Manager (VMM).

-## Overview
 Storage Replica is a new feature in Windows Server 2016 Technical Preview that enables storage-agnostic, block-level, synchronous replication between clusters or servers for disaster preparedness and recovery, as well as stretching of a failover cluster across sites for high availability.
 Synchronous replication enables mirroring of data in physical sites with crash-consistent volumes, ensuring zero data loss at the file system level.
 Asynchronous replication allows site extension beyond metropolitan ranges with the possibility of data loss.

 [Learn more](https://aka.ms/storagereplica) and review the [FAQ](https://technet.microsoft.com/library/mt126107.aspx).

+The article provides an overview of Storage Replica and its benefits, and describes how to set up Storage Replica using PowerShell to replicate storage in the VMM fabric.

-## Storage Replica in Virtual Machine Manager
+## Storage Replica in VMM

 In System Center 2016 Technical Preview you can use Storage Replica to replicate Hyper-V cluster data or file data.
 Using Storage Replica in VMM provides a number a business advantages: